Mauoser/Take-Home-Midterm-The-AI-Game-Dev-Mandate/essay.md

 ![Ground truth 16×16 knight sprite](https://github.com/Mauoser/Take-Home-Midterm-The-AI-Game-Dev-Mandate/blob/main/images/00_ground_truth.png?raw=true)

-*Figure 1.
-Ground truth: a 16×16 knight sprite constructed from an explicit 8-color palette.
-Every pixel holds exactly one discrete color value.
-This is the target output the pipeline must preserve from generation through Unity import.*

 What comes back looks right.
 At thumbnail size — the size of the generation preview, the size of your browser window — it reads as a small armored figure.
 You feel a small triumph.
 You drag the file into Unity, set the sprite's Pixels Per Unit to 16, and drop it into your scene.

 It dissolves.